wang-q/withncbi/taxon/README.md

 |     1 |     8 |
 |     1 |    10 |

-There are 2 special strains which have no IR but a palindromic sequence.(Asa_sieboldii,Epipo_aphyllum)
+There are 2 special strains (Asa_sieboldii, Epipo_aphyllum) which have no IR but a palindromic sequence.

 Create `ir_lsc_ssc.tsv` for slicing alignments.